-The Honorable J.J.
+The Honorable William J. Hughes Chairman, Subcommittee on Intellectual Property and Judicial Administration Committee on the Judiciary House of Representatives The Honorable J.J.
 Pickle, Chairman

 The Honorable Dick Schulze, Ranking Minority Member

 Subcommittee on Oversight

 Committee on Ways and Means

 House of Representatives

-This is another in a series of reports addressing various aspects of the asset forfeiture programs of the Department of Justice and the U.S. Customs Service.1 Both programs deal with hundreds of millions of dollars of seized property annually and have been identified by their agencies as having internal control problems.
+This is another in a series of reports addressing various aspects of the asset forfeiture programs of the Department of Justice and the U.S. Customs Service.
+Both programs deal with hundreds of millions of dollars of seized property annually and have been identified by their agencies as having internal control problems.
 Generally, this report focuses on the adequacy of Customs' controls over the sales of its forfeited property.
 This work was done in response to a request from the Subcommittee on Oversight, House Committee on Ways and Means, and as part of our overall assessment of Justice's and Customs' seized property programs under the Comptroller General's high-risk initiative.